Boes-man/wiz_se_demo_cli/README.md

   iac-fail
 * main
 ```
-Use the git checkout command to swicth between branches
+Use the git checkout command to switch between branches
 ```
 > git checkout iac
 Switched to branch 'iac-pass'